QiaoLiuHit/QiaoLiuHit.github.io/_pages/about.md

   - /about.html
 ---

-I received the master's degree in computer science from the Guizhou Normal University in 2016.
+I received the master's degree in computer science from Guizhou Normal University in 2016.
 I am a Ph.D. candidate with the Department of Computer Science and Technology, Harbin Institute of Technology (Shenzhen) and supervised by professor [Zhenyu He](http://www.hezhenyu.cn).
 My current research interests include thermal infrared object tracking, infrared image processing, visual object tracking, and computer vision.

 Awards
 ======
 2020 National Scholarship for Ph.D.
-Students
+Student

 2020 LiGuang Scholarship of Harbin Institute of Technology (Shenzhen)